weprovide/aviate/readme.md

     // Allows you to define custom WebPack properties
     // `config` is a WebPack config object
     // `config.entry` is required
-    decorateConfig(config) {
+    // Entries will be compiled to `http://localhost:8080/<entrykey>` in development
+    // In production the entries will be copied to `distLocations` decorateConfig(config) {
         config.entry = Object.assign({}, config.entry, {
             // When using scss that never changes (external dependencies) should be added to the array to greatly improve compilation time